namiverm/Developer-Portal-Tenant-API/docs/getting-started/setup-tenant/deploy-tenant.md

 ## Step 12: Generating Application

-Now developer should able to see application icon in your Topology view.
+Now tenant developer should able to see application icon in your Topology view.

 ![Generate App]